conradhalling/datacamp/README.md

 ## Introduction

 This repository contains my code from DataCamp tutorials.

+These instructions assume the following:

+- you're running macOS 13.2.1
+- you have used Homebrew to install pyenv
-These instructions assume Python 3.11.1 was installed using pyenv.
+- you have installed Python 3.11.1 using pyenv

 ## Setting Up

+The requirements.txt file includes all of the packages needed for the courses included in this repository.

+Use these steps to set up:

 - clone the repository
 - install the hdf5 library
 - create a virtual environment and install the required packages
-- initialize the virtual environment
-- start Jupyter Lab

 ```shell
 # Clone the repository.